-Creating the best possible college application is one of the most important things you will ever do – after all, your future depends on it.
+Creating the best possible college application is one of the most important things you will ever do – after all, your future and even your financial aid can depend on it.
 If your application is not solid, you may not get into the university of your choice.
 Rather than take any chances, take our advice: here are five ways you can improve your college application.

 1) Lay a good foundation